procore-oss/blueprinter/README.md

 end
 ```

-**Note: Any transforms specified on a per-blueprint or per-view level will override the `default_transformers` in the configuration.**
+**Note Any transforms specified on a per-blueprint or per-view level will override the `default_transformers` in the configuration.**

 </details>